dapasa/aws-challenge/README.md

 5
 ```

-If the url is reacheble (http response: 200 or 301) the message will be:
+If the url is reachable (http response: 200 or 301) the message will be:

 ```bash
 **********************************************************